-- are breast-feeding or plan to breast-feed.
+- are breastfeeding or plan to breastfeed.
 It is not known if Tyvaso passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby while taking Tyvaso.
+Talk to your healthcare provider about the best way to feed your baby during treatment with Tyvaso.

-Tell your healthcare provider about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Tyvaso and other medicines may affect each other.

 - water pills (diuretics)

 - gemfibrozil (Lopid)

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and specialty pharmacist when you get a new medicine.

 How should I take Tyvaso?

 - See the detailed “Instructions for Use Manual” that comes with your Tyvaso Inhalation System for instructions on how to take Tyvaso the right way.

 - Tyvaso must be used only with the Tyvaso Inhalation System.